COVID-19 Program Modifications

 Japanese National Health Insurance covers 70% of most medical expenses incurred while in Japan upfront.
 This includes medicine, screenings, doctor’s visits, and hospital stays.
 The CISI plan will cover medical expenses on a reimbursement/claims basis while also providing other international insurance essentials such as travel assistance, medical evacuation, etc. This plan covers you in Japan and anywhere outside of Japan except for your home country.

 It is important to note that wearing masks during flu and cold season is seen in Japan as a cultural norm.
-Many people in Japan consider hygiene and health consciousness as an important social responsibility, and those who do not wear masks during this time may be frowned upon.
+Many people in Japan consider hygiene and health consciousness as an important social responsibility, and you may see many people still wearing masks even as mask requirements loosen up in Japan.

-In addition to wearing masks, AKP will request students to follow other guidelines laid out by AKP, Doshisha University, and the Government of Japan.
-Some of these include:
+In addition to any guidelines included in this FAQ, students should follow other guidelines laid out by AKP, Doshisha University, and the Government of Japan.
+In general, some of these include:

 • Symptom Monitoring: Should you feel sick, remain isolated at home to monitor your symptoms and contact AKP Kyoto Center staff right away.
 Kyoto Center staff will assist in connecting you with medical services.

-Prior to students’ departure, AKP will require students to sign an assumption of risk form as well as several Doshisha University documents that list these expectations in detail.
+Prior to students’ departure, AKP will require students to sign an assumption of risk form that lists these expectations in detail.
 For more information about Doshisha University’s rules, please refer to Doshisha University Guidelines for Preventing Spread of Infection of Novel Coronavirus (Covid-19).

 AKP takes the mental health of its students very seriously.
-Should you wish to partake in tele-counseling with a counselor while in Japan, you may speak with the Resident Director to set up an appointment.
+Should you wish to meet with a counselor while in Japan, you may speak with the Resident Director or Office Director to set up an appointment.
 AKP will normally subsidize any counseling fees with our appointed counselors.
 The TELL Hotline, a confidential phone counseling service, is also available to students.
 See the Culture Shock and Counseling page for more information.

 Room and Board